-Laotzse knew the truth and spoke with insight when he said: (XLIII) "The weakest thing in the world will override the strongest."-(XXXVII) "Tao is quiescent, yet leaves nothing undone."--(XXXVI) "The soft and the weak overcome the hard and the strong."-(XXXV) "Tao is as nothing, yet in its uses it is inexhaustible."-(IV) "Tao is without limitation; its depth is the source of whatever is."-(XLVIII) "By non-action there is nothing which can not be effected."--(LII) "To remain gentle is to be unconquerable."-(LIV) "Whoever develops Tao in the world will make Virtue triumph."-(LV) "What is not of Tao, soon comes to an end."-(LXI) "A woman conquers a man by continual quietness."-(LXVII) "Gentleness is always victorious."-(LXXIV) "The celestial Tao does not strive, yet overcomes everything."
-All these anotations fully bear out my contention that Laotzse's teaching about the weak overcoming and mastering the strong, is a teaching that represents Nature's method.
+Laotzse knew the truth and spoke with insight when he said: (XLIII) "The weakest thing in the world will override the strongest."-(XXXVII) "Tao is quiescent, yet leaves nothing undone."-(XXXVI) "Tao is quiescent, yet leaves nothhard and the strong."-(XXXV) "Tao is as nothing, yet in its uses it is inexhaustible."-(IV) "Tao is without limitation; its depth is the source of whatever is."-(XLVIII) "By non-action there is nothing which can not be effected."-(LII) "To remain gentle is to be unconquerable."-(LIV) "Whoever develops Tao in the world will make Virtue triumph."-(LV) "What is not of Tao, soon comes to an end."-(LXI) "A woman conquers a man by continual quietness."-(LXVII) "Gentleness is always victorious."-(LXXIV) "The celestial Tao does not strive, yet overcomes everything."
+All these quotations fully bear out my contention that Laotzse's teaching about the weak overcoming and mastering the strong, is a teaching that represents Nature's method.